Simple Life Corporation

 Unsolicited e-mail has become a real headache, filling up our email boxes and forcing us to take the time to sift through the junk to find the few pieces of welcomed email.
 We often get bulk e-mail that we find downright offensive in content and in the website that it is advertising.

-Use your judgement on the "remove" instructions listed on many if not most unwanted emails.
+Use your judgement on the "remove" instructions listed on most if not all unwanted emails.
 If the email is coming from a source that you recognize and trust, such as a mailing list that you signed up for that has now gotten out of hand, then using the "remove" instructions is an efficient and effective way to stop getting emails from that company and all its affiliates and list renters.
 If the email is coming from an unknown source or a suspicious one (for example, the sender's name is a jibberish of letters and numbers), then you should just use the delete button.
 You may also want to take some of the steps in the next paragraph.

-The other step for annoying email is not available yet on AOL, but is great for those using Eudora, Microsoft Outlook or many other email programs.
+The other step for annoying email is not available yet on AOL, but is great for those using Microsoft Outlook and many other email programs.
 With these steps, you simply set up filters that block certain senders, phrases, etc. For example, if you've gotten 50 emails that all advertise how to refinance your mortgage, you can have your program automatically send emails with the phrase "refinance your mortgage" or even just "mortgage" to the delete folder.
 You can then just skim the delete folder to see if you want to "rescue" any messages.

 3) GET RID OF THE CLUTTER